The United Nations Office for Project Services (UNOPS)

 Swedish International Development Cooperation Agency

-UNOPS has supported national reconstruction and development efforts since 1995.
+UNOPS has supported national reconstruction and development efforts in Afghanistan since 1995.
 In collaboration with governments, UN organizations and other partners, UNOPS supports the construction of sustainable infrastructure throughout the country.

 Total population is based on the de facto definition of population, which counts all residents regardless of legal status or citizenship.
 The values shown are midyear estimates.